parsiya/parsiya.net/content/post/2021/2021-06-08-js-bridge-desktop-apps/index.markdown

 [openurl-overwolf]: https://overwolf.github.io/docs/api/overwolf-utils#openurlindefaultbrowserurl

-But, there's also [writeFileContents][writefile-overwolf] which allows writing a file to disk.
+But there's also [writeFileContents][writefile-overwolf] which allows writing a file to disk.
 The rest of the path is clear, write a bat file (or an HTA file if you feel fancy) and then execute it with the previous API.